bschreck/deep.sh/docs/intro.rst

     </span>
     </p>

-Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
+Deepsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
 The language is a superset of Python 3.6+ with additional shell primitives that you are used to from Bash and IPython.
 It works on all major systems including Linux, Mac OSX, and Windows.
-Xonsh is meant for the daily use of experts and novices alike.
+Deepsh is meant for the daily use of experts and novices alike.